abhinavanand500/Netflix-Clone/README.md

 ## Introduction

 NETFLIX is a Entertainment Website where people can watch Movies.
-I have developed a clone of NETFLIX where people can check latest movies and their ratings.
+I have developed a clone of NETFLIX where people can check latest movies and their trailers.
 This website is developed using ReactJS.

 API used: https://api.themoviedb.org/